Autistic Pennsylvania AGT Contestant's Audition Gets '4 Million Views' Before Episode Airs

-A 21-year-old autistic woman from Pittsburgh is becoming a viral sensation before her audition on America's Got Talent ever airs.
+A 21-year-old musician on the autism spectrum is becoming a viral sensation before her audition on America's Got Talent ever airs.

 Aubrey Burchell, may spend her days working at Target but she tells judges she wants "win Grammy's" and "sell out arenas."